-This is not an easy visit, but maybe that’s why it’s important to go there.
+This is not an easy visit, but maybe that’s why it’s essential to go there.

 Where to stay in Lagos?

-On the other hand, if all you really want is a beach vacation and visiting the city is secondary, we advise you to stay completely outside the historic center, in the Meia-Praia beach or near the beaches of Dona Ana, Camilo, etc.
+On the other hand, if all you really want is a beach vacation and visiting the city is secondary, we advise you to stay altogether outside the historic center, on the Meia-Praia beach or near the beaches of Dona Ana, Camilo, etc.

 Best time to visit Lagos

-The best time to visit Lagos is in summer, as it is the best time to enjoy the fabulous beaches of the region.
-Remember that the beaches of Lagos have much colder water than those of the Eastern Algarve.
+The best time to visit Lagos is in summer, as it is the best time to enjoy the region’s fabulous beaches.
+Remember that the beaches of Lagos have much colder water than the Eastern Algarve.
 On the other hand, most beaches have relatively small sand areas that fill up quickly, so it is necessary to find a balance.

-Any other time of year will be nice to visit the city, you’ll find much lower prices, but with a lower possibility of going to the beach, or at least to find high temperatures.
+Any other time of year will be nice to visit the city, you’ll find much lower prices, but with a lower possibility of going to the beach, or at least finding high temperatures.